tc39/notes/es6/2014-11/nov-20.md

 YK: Same as now, when the changes are delivered, start over.
 - Recapping the concern and what's desired.

-RWS: Concerned that what you want will start to unravel the design.
+RWN: Concerned that what you want will start to unravel the design.

 (Discussion of authoring responsibilities).